InMobi/InMobiAPIMonetizationLibrary-Java/README.md

 XML Parser
 Others
 Third party classes - If any third party “as-is” component is required.
-Monetization package - consisting of IMBanner, IMInterstitial, IMNative classes.
+Monetization package - consisting of Banner, Interstitial, Native classes.

-Publishers are expected to use classes under monetization package directly, and pass IMAdRequest object with valid arguments, to obtain ads from InMobi.
+Publishers are expected to use classes under monetization package directly, and pass AdRequest object with valid arguments, to obtain ads from InMobi.

 Note: Publishers may freely use any components of the code they like, if the entire project, or its components may not be used somehow.